‘The Young And The Restless’ Spoilers: Victor Teams Up With Adam Newman To Seek Revenge Against Nick

 Nick’s decision to enter into a relationship with Chelsea after Adam was presumed dead is sufficient casus belli from Adam’s perspective, regardless of Victor’s scheming to use him to his own ends.
 And the duel that could result when Adam learns that Nick has been sleeping with his wife could plunge the family into crisis.

-Yet another aspect of the complicating impact of Adam’s return is the issue of Christian Newman’s (Jude and Ozy McGuigen) paternity.
+Yet another aspect of the complicating impact of Adam’s return is the issue of Christian Newman’s (Jude and Ozzy McGuigen) paternity.
 The Young and the Restless spoilers tease that Victor will leak information that Christian is Adam’s son.
 The revelation that he is not Christian’s biological father will surely devastate Nick.

-Adam will likely demand to have his son back and the impact on Nick will only mean sweet revenge from the viewpoint of his adversaries.
+Adam will likely demand to have his son back, and the impact on Nick will only mean sweet revenge from the viewpoint of his adversaries.

 Fans of The Young and the Restless are hoping that Michael Muhney will return to play Adam.
 Hope that this could happen were buoyed after a June 1 Twitter post by Eric Braeden in which he tagged Muhney and made complimentary remarks about his professional skills.